ctch3ng/Setting-up-Ubuntu-24.04-LTS-via-WSL-2-for-Google-s-Coral-USB-Accelerator/README.md

 usbipd list
 ```

-Note the BUSID of the Coral USB Accelerator.
+Note the BUSID of the Coral USB Accelerator (shown as `Unknown`).
 The following codes assume the BUSID is 1-4

 <a id="item-3-6"></a>
 ### Bind and Attach the USB Device